(The testimony has been transcribed in the same way that Serafín gave it, with his own peculiar way of speaking)

 I wasn’t here when the Apparitions began; they started around fifteen days before I arrived.
 I was in the province of León, between Lugo and León.
-Miguel and I were on the mountain.
-I heard about the Apparitions for the first time in Torrelavega.
+Miguel and I were up in the mountains.
+I heard about the apparitions for the first time in Torrelavega.
 When I arrived in Torrelavega, we got off at the North Station.
-A boy who had been in the military with me was working there.
+A young man who had been in the military with me was working there.

 “Hey!
 Serafín!
 What’s going on in your village?”

 “Oh, don’t ask me, I don’t know!
 It’s been two months since I’ve been there.”

 We went down to Torrelavega, and in Torrelavega we entered a store where we had ordered some clothes when we left.
 We had to pick them up when we came back.
 Of course, those at the store also knew that we were from Garabandal.
 They asked the same thing to which I answered, “Well, I don’t know.”
 When I came here, the apparitions had already been going on for many days.
 The first day, I saw them at the “cuadro.”
 When I arrived, it was already known as the “cuadro.”
 This was towards the end of June, early July.
 The “cuadro” is a place in the road (Calleja) that leads up to the Pines; it is where the first apparitions took place.
 It is called the “cuadro” (square) because they put some logs in a square-shaped section to protect the girls.